-At the end of the study, caffeine elicited a 5.23% improvement in the leg power compared to placebo.
-There was no elevation of muscle damage found after caffeine administration.
+At the end of the study, those given caffeine elicited a 5.23% improvement in the leg power compared to placebo.
+There was no elevation of muscle damage found after the substance was administered.
 These results indicate that acute ingestion of caffeine (6 mg.kg body weight) can reduce the level of muscle fatigue and preserved leg power during the test, with no increase in muscle damage, leading to believe that acute administration of (6 mg.kg body weight) caffeine is safe.
 Thus, caffeine can help athletes in supporting a greater physiological overload during high-intensity training sessions.

 Ribeiro BG, Morales AP, Sampaio-Jorge F, Barth T, de Oliveira MB, Coelho GM, Leite TC.
 Caffeine attenuates decreases in leg power without increased muscle damage Caffeine, Leg Power and Muscle Damage.
 J Strength Cond Res.
 2016 Jan 20.
 [Epub ahead of print]

 Tallis J, Muhammad B, Islam M, Duncan MJ.
 Placebo effects of caffeine on maximal voluntary concentric force of the knee flexors & extensors.
 Muscle Nerve.
 2016 Jan 28. doi: 10.1002/mus.25060.